Stop compromised npm packages the moment they act.

 The same Shai-Hulud worm reached the crowdstrike-publisher npm account.
 Multiple CrowdStrike-namespace packages, including @crowdstrike/commitlint and @crowdstrike/falcon-shoelace, were republished with a loader that ran TruffleHog against the host and uploaded any matching secrets.
 CrowdStrike rotated keys and confirmed the Falcon sensor was unaffected.

 You can't audit every npm package.
-Don't have to.
+With Kratex, you don't have to.